girlguidinghertfordshire/ggherts/_trainingevents/2023-02-25-1st-response-course.md

 lastmod: 2022-01-25T20:32:22.789Z
 permalink: /training/1st-response-course-feb-23
 ---
-This full 1st Response course takes place on Saturday 25 February 2023 in Hemel Hempstead from 10am - 4pm.
+This 1st Response course takes place on Saturday 25 February 2023 in Hemel Hempstead from 10am - 4pm.
 The course is open to all Guiding personnel.

 Contact Lynne Kirby to book: <lynnekirby1@googlemail.com>